 Additional educational, social and mentoring activities are offered for campers, teens, and their families throughout the year.
 These activities build knowledge, coping skills, confidence and an opportunity to connect with one another.
 Led by mental health professionals and trained volunteers, Camp Mariposa provides a safe, fun and supportive environment critical to help break the cycle of addiction.

-Experience what it’s like for children impacted by a family member’s addiction and how Camp Mariposa helps children.
+Experience what it’s like for children impacted by a family member’s substance use disorder and how Camp Mariposa helps children.

 Through the voices of campers and camp mentors, learn more about what Camp Mariposa means to each of them and the impact it has on their lives.